eadred/V2_API/README.md

   Save your new API key, ID and Secret, because there is no way to recover the secret number.

-* Once you have the api key, you are ready to work with the Dome9 V2 api...
+* Once you have the api key, you are ready to work with the Dome9 V2 API...

 * Note: The maximum number of API keys is 7.